SophieSnoww/Zenith/docs/zenith-collective/main.md

 ### Zephyr Snow

 Zephyr is a red, white, and black deer, and the founder of the collective.
 They mostly manage things, and are functionally tech support a lot of the time, hosting websites and servers and getting other members' music released.
 Zephyr doesn't have a singular common aesthetic, but enjoys anything.
-They're particularly interested in weird or niche art, but musically, they tend to listen to indie and relatively normal genres.
+They're particularly interested in weird or niche art, but musically, they tend to listen to indie and adjacent genres.

 ### Sylas Sterling